Places to Visit in Bhutan

 This trek is one of the beautiful treks in Bhutan.
 The trek route gives the opportunity to see many Glacial lakes along the routes.
 The trek is 6 days moderate trekking and the maximum altitude is 4720m.
 Dagala Thousand Lake Trek starts from south of Capital Thimphu and ends at Chamgang north of Thimphu.

 The trek starts along the Paro river literally to its source and to high mountains along with the yak herders camp.
 Jumolhari Mountains is the second-highest unclimbed mountain in the world. our endpoint is at Jumolhari Base Camp and from there we return the same route back to Paro.

 Popular Festival Tour in Bhutan

 - Bumthang Naked Dance Festival

 44. Spring Paro Festival

 Paro spring festival is one of the iconic festivals in the whole of Bhutan.
-The festival takes place in the spring season and there is the huge drive of tourist visiting Paro festival in this time of the year.
+The festival takes place in the spring season and there is a huge flow of tourist visiting the Paro festival at this time of the year.

 45.Autumn Thimphu Festival